 There are Hundreds of Species to See in Bend

-Bend is the gateway to the Oregon Cascades Birding Trail, which features 200 sites along 1,000 miles of scenic roadways.
-With locations as geologically diverse as the lava flows near the Dee Wright Observatory to the riparian habitat along the Deschutes River, this region of the Cascades is home to treasured species like the Western Meadowlark (Oregon’s state bird), the Yellow-Headed Blackbird, and even the Bald Eagle.
+Bend is the gateway to the Oregon Cascades Birding Trail, which features 200 sites along 1,200 miles of scenic roadways.
+With locations as geologically diverse as the lava flows near the Dee Wright Observatory to the riparian habitat along the Deschutes River, this region of the Cascades is home to treasured species like the Western Meadowlark (Oregon’s state bird), the Yellow-Headed Blackbird, and even the legendary Bald Eagle.

-In Shevlin Park, Bend’s 650-acre park with trails that wind along Tumalo Creek, catch a glimpse of Lewis’s woodpeckers, or the rare pygmy owl.
-This day-flying bird is as small as a sparrow, so if you can’t spot it at first, listen for its high-pitched hoots.
+Begin your birding adventure right here in downtown and the Old Mill District.
+The Great horned owl or its smaller cousin, the Western screech, are known to make night-time appearances.
+Or take the short hike up Pilot Butte to discover bluebirds, robins, and even Bohemian waxwings.
+At Shevlin Park, Bend’s 650-acre park with trails that wind along Tumalo Creek, catch a glimpse of Lewis’s woodpeckers or the rare pygmy owl.
+This day-flying bird is as tiny as a sparrow, so if you can’t spot it at first, listen for its high-pitched hoots.